TP-Link Tapo H500 smart home base – no subscription, local storage, and AI (review) - CyberShack

 AI is a work in progress.
 At its base level, it has face recognition/tracking/management for up to 50 ‘familiars’ and a further 50 ‘strangers’.

 You name known people and move them from strangers to familiars.
-Or upload a photo and add them to Familiars.
+Or upload photos and add them to Familiars.

-Our test time with two cameras did not give the best results, but that was because of our temporary positioning.
+Our test time with two cameras did not give the best AI recognition results, but that was because of our temporary positioning.

 Tapo recommends: Angle the camera so it captures approaching individuals head-on, with a tilt angle of no more than 30 degrees.
 Avoid side-view angles, as they provide fewer facial details.
 Facial recognition is most effective at a distance of 2-3 meters.